iferraro/isaacs-colors/README.md

 # Isaac's Custom Colors
 ### A collection of colors that I've spotted and/or used in personal projects
 This is the third iteration of one of my first web projects.
 At the time of each color's discovery or first application, I gave it a name that I found fitting.
+I replicated the appearance of a LaTex document and even used Computer Modern font.
 Questions and feedback on this site are welcome!
 My contact info is at the site's footer.
 ## Link to Site
 https://www.isaacscolors.io/
 ## Technologies Used